FirebaseExtended/action-hosting-deploy/README.md

 Disable commenting in a PR with the preview URL.

+### `totalPreviewChannelLimit` _{number}_

+Specifies the maximum number of preview channels allowed to optimize resource usage or avoid exceeding Firebase Hosting’s quota.

+Once the limit is reached, the oldest channels are automatically removed to prevent errors like "Couldn't create channel on [project]: channel quota reached", ensuring smooth deployments.

+Currently, **50** preview channels are allowed per Firebase project, including the default "live" site and any additional "live" sites. _totalPreviewChannelLimit = 50 - number of "live sites"_

 ## Outputs

 Values emitted by this action that can be consumed by other actions later in your workflow